-When Warren Ness was invited to be the vertical concrete carving instructor for Cody Carpenter’s Plan B Studio training program last fall in Tacoma, Washington, Ness detailed plans to make a coffee table resembling a large boulder with pops of color, dendritic plant embellishments and a flat top.
-The latter had a note saying: “Top surface colors to be selected on site.”
+When Cody Carpenter invited Warren Ness as the vertical concrete carving instructor for Carpenter’s Plan B Studio training program last fall in Tacoma, Washington, Ness detailed plans to make a coffee table.
+It would resemble a large boulder with pops of color, dendritic plant embellishments and a flat top.
+The flat top had a note.
+It read: “Top surface colors to be selected on site.”

-But once he got there, colors were not the only thing selected.
-In a departure from the norm, the typically rough-hewn table would be topped with a polished concrete surface.
+But once Ness got there, he didn’t only select colors.
+In a departure from the norm, he topped the rough-hewn table with a polished concrete surface.

 “That was Cody’s idea,” Ness says about the top created with a planetary grinder.
 “I never would have thought to polish that piece.
 Now I’m hooked on the look.”